Wrangel Island: Soviet administration

 In 1926, a team of Soviet explorers, equipped with three years of supplies, landed on Wrangel Island.
 Clear waters that facilitated the 1926 landing were followed by years of continuous heavy ice surrounding the island.
 Attempts to reach the island by sea failed, and it was feared that the team would not survive their fourth winter.

 In 1929, the icebreaker Fyodor Litke was chosen for a rescue operation.
 It sailed from Sevastopol, commanded by captain Konstantin Dublitsky.
 On 4 July, it reached Vladivostok where all Black Sea sailors were replaced by local crew members.
 Ten days later Litke sailed north; it passed the Bering Strait, and tried to pass Long Strait and approach the island from south.
 On 8 August a scout plane reported impassable ice in the strait, and Litke turned north, heading to Herald Island.
-It failed to escape mounting ice; August 12 the captain shut down the engines to save coal and had to wait two weeks until the ice pressure eased.
+It failed to escape mounting ice; on August 12 the captain shut down the engines to save coal and had to wait two weeks until the ice pressure eased.
 Making a few hundred meters a day, Litke reached the settlement August 28.
 On September 5, Litke turned back, taking all the 'islanders' to safety.
 This operation earned Litke the order of the Red Banner of Labour (January 20, 1930), as well as commemorative badges for the crew.

 According to a 1936 article in Time magazine, Wrangel Island became the scene of a bizarre criminal story in the 1930s when it fell under the increasingly arbitrary rule of its appointed governor Konstantin Semenchuk.
 Semenchuk controlled the local populace and his own staff through open extortion and murder.
 He forbade the local Yupik Eskimos (recruited from Provideniya Bay in 1926) to hunt walrus, which put them in danger of starvation, while collecting food for himself.
 He was then implicated in the mysterious deaths of some of his opponents, including the local doctor.
-Allegedly, he ordered his subordinate, the sledge driver Stepan Startsev, to murder Dr. Nikolai Vulfson, who had attempted to stand up to Semenchuk, on 27 December 1934 (though there were also rumours that Startsev had fallen in love with Vulfson's wife, Dr. Gita Feldman, and killed him out of jealousy).
+Allegedly, he ordered his subordinate, the sledge driver Stepan Startsev, to murder Nikolai Vulfson, who had attempted to stand up to Semenchuk, on 27 December 1934 (though there were also rumours that Startsev had fallen in love with Vulfson's wife, Gita Feldman, and killed him out of jealousy).
 The subsequent trial in May–June 1936, at the Supreme Court of the RSFSR, sentenced Semenchuk and Startsev to death for "banditry" and violation of Soviet law, and "the most publicised result of the trial was the joy of the liberated Eskimos".
 This trial had the result of launching the career of the prosecutor, Andrey Vyshinsky, who called the two defendants "human waste" and who would soon achieve great notoriety in the Moscow Trials.

 In 1948, a small herd of domestic reindeer was introduced with the intention of establishing commercial herding to generate income for island residents.